 I own and manage DialogDesign, a tiny Danish usability consultancy, which I founded in 1993.
 I started working full-time for DialogDesign in February 1997.
 I have worked with usability since 1984.

 I am also a founding member and former Vice President of the User Experience Qualification Board, UXQB.
 The UXQB provides UX training materials and certification.
 As of December 2022, almost 7,700 people had obtained a CPUX-F certificate.
 I am currently the editor of two UXQB Curricula:

 - Essentials in UX and HCD Management, CPUX-M,

 I am the former editor of the CPUX-F Foundation level curriculum.

-Rolf conceived and coordinated the Comparative Usability Evaluation studies CUE-1 through CUE-10, in which more than 150 professional usability teams evaluated the usability of the same applications, mostly using usability testing.
+I conceived and coordinated the Comparative Usability Evaluation studies CUE-1 through CUE-10, in which more than 150 professional usability teams evaluated the usability of the same applications, mostly using usability testing.

-From 2011 to 2017, Rolf was an external lecturer at DIKU, the Department of Computer Science at the University of Copenhagen, where he taught an introductory Human-Computer Interaction course that was mandatory for all computer science students.
-He is particularly proud of the fact that in 2013 his students named him “teacher of the year” for his highly usable approach to teaching:
+From 2011 to 2017, I was a part-time external lecturer at DIKU, the Department of Computer Science at the University of Copenhagen, where I taught an introductory Human-Computer Interaction course that was mandatory for all computer science students.
+I am particularly proud of the fact that in 2013 my students named me “teacher of the year” in recognition of my highly usable approach to teaching:

-From 1974 to 1997, he worked as a project manager and software methods specialist for several Danish companies: Christian Rovsing A/S (1974-1976), Crone & Koch K/S (1976), Dansk Data Elektronik A/S (1976-1980), Dansk Datamatik Center (1980-1986), I S Hahns Enke (stockbroker) (1986), Baltica Bank (1986-1988), Baltica Forsikring (1988-1995) and Kommunedata (1995-1997).
+From 1974 to 1997, I worked as a project manager and software methods specialist for several Danish companies: Christian Rovsing A/S (1974-1976), Crone & Koch K/S (1976), Dansk Data Elektronik A/S (1976-1980), Dansk Datamatik Center (1980-1986), I S Hahns Enke (stockbroker) (1986), Baltica Bank (1986-1988), Baltica Forsikring (1988-1995) and Kommunedata (1995-1997).